-Cable systems serving approximately 19% of our subscribers are located on or near the Gulf Coast in Alabama, Florida and Mississippi.
+Cable systems serving approximately 11% of our subscribers are located on or near the Gulf Coast in Alabama, Florida and Mississippi.
 In 2004 and 2005, three hurricanes impacted these cable systems to varying degrees causing property damage, service interruption and loss of customers.
 If the Gulf Coast region were to experience severe hurricanes in the future, this could adversely impact our results of operations in affected areas, causing us to experience higher than normal levels of expense and capital expenditures, as well as the potential loss of customers and revenues.

-The loss of key personnel by Mediacom could have a material adverse effect on our business.
+The loss of key personnel could have a material adverse effect on our business.

-Our success is substantially dependent upon the retention of, and the continued performance by, Mediacom's key personnel, including Rocco B. Commisso, Mediacom's Chairman and Chief Executive Officer.
-Our debt arrangements provide that a default may result if Mr. Commisso ceases to be Mediacom's Chairman and Chief Executive Officer, or if he and his designees do not constitute a majority of our Executive Committee.
-Mediacom has not entered into a long-term employment agreement with Mr. Commisso, and does not currently maintain key man life insurance on Mr. Commisso or other key personnel.
-If any of Mediacom's key personnel ceases to participate in our business and operations, it could have an adverse effect on our business, financial condition and results of operations.
+Our success is substantially dependent upon the retention of, and the continued performance by, our key personnel, including Rocco B. Commisso, our Chairman and Chief Executive Officer.
+Our debt arrangements provide that a default may result if Mr. Commisso ceases to be our Chairman and Chief Executive Officer, or if he and his designees do not constitute a majority of the Executive Committee of each of Mediacom LLC and Mediacom Broadband LLC, our principal subsidiaries.
+We have not entered into a long-term employment agreement with Mr. Commisso, and we do not currently maintain key man life insurance on Mr. Commisso or other key personnel.
+If any of our key personnel ceases to participate in our business and operations, it could have an adverse effect on our business, financial condition and results of operations.